sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 **Duration**: 20 minutes

-At this point, you have the web and API applications running in Azure Kubernetes Service.
-The next, step is to migrate the MongoDB database data over to Azure Cosmos DB.
-This exercise will use the Azure Database Migration Service to migrate the data from the MongoDB database into Azure Cosmos DB.
+At this point, you have the web and API applications containerised.
+The next step is to migrate the MongoDB data over to Azure Cosmos DB.
+This exercise will use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) to migrate the data from the MongoDB database into Azure Cosmos DB.

 ### Task 1: Enable Microsoft.DataMigration resource provider